khadijahW/Flash028/Active Directory.md

 - Adjusting Network Settings
   -Next, I configured two network adapters for the VM to facilitate its operation within a simulated network environment:
 - Adapter 1: I set to NAT to allow the server to access the internet.
 This connection was essential for updates and software installations, ensuring my server was up to date and secure.
-- Adapter 2: I configured as an Internal Network.
-This setting was crucial for creating a controlled environment that mimicked a real-world network topology.
-It enabled seamless communication within my virtualized network environment, allowing me to test and develop in a realistic setting.
+- Adapter 2: I configured as an Internal Network that connects to the domain host and client machine.

   <img src= "https://github.com/khadijahW/Flash028/assets/99515087/e89018da-4738-4fbb-8f7e-d1b61ffb59c4" width="500">

-**Step 2: Initial VM Configuration**
-Continuing with my setup process, I moved on to enhancing the interaction between my host machine and the Virtual Machine (VM) to make my work easier and more efficient.

-**Inserting Guest Additions CD Image**
-To achieve this, I navigated to the "Devices" menu in the VirtualBox interface and selected "Insert Guest Additions CD Image."
-This action was essential for improving functionalities such as clipboard sharing and window scaling, which are critical for an efficient workflow when managing multiple environments.

-**Installing Guest Additions**
-Once the Guest Additions CD Image was inserted, I opened File Explorer within the VM and navigated to the CD drive that contained the VirtualBox Guest Additions.
-I found the installer suitable for AMD64 systems and ran it.
-The installation process was straightforward and, upon completion, required a shutdown of the VM to apply the changes effectively.

-**Step 3: Network Configuration Inside the VM**
+**Step 2: Network Configuration Inside the VM**

 **Accessing Network and Sharing Center**
 First, I navigated to the Control Panel within the VM, selected "Network and Internet," and then went to the "Network and Sharing Center."
 From there, I clicked on "Change adapter settings" to view and manage the network adapters.